charlesmallah/professional-projects/README.md

 ![Piero 'Opta' statistical data animations](image/piero_opta1.gif)
 ![Piero 'Opta' statistical data animations](image/piero_opta2.gif)

-In the bove you can see the software that we wrote in the background, which had a user interface for an operator to create the effects they wanted -- in the same way an operator of ‘Adobe After Effects’ would create their animations and render them out --.
+In the above you can see the software that we wrote in the background, which had a user interface for an operator to create the effects they wanted -- in the same way an operator of ‘Adobe After Effects’ would create their animations and render them out --.

 ![Piero 'Opta' statistical data animations](image/piero_opta3.gif)

-Somes rugby visualisations that I worked on:
+Some rugby visualisations that I worked on:

 ![Rugby visualisations](image/piero_rugby1.gif)
 ![Rugby visualisations](image/piero_rugby2.gif)